The Oregon Coast

 Pacific City, is where you'll find the Dory boats.
 The captains launch their boats from the beach, through the crashing waves to fish at sea.
 Plan a trip to Pacific City during Dory Days in July when all the boats are decorated and there's a fun parade.
 This town is a boater's paradise.
 They have the Big Nestucca which is slow running with plenty of room for canoeing, kayaking, or motoring.
 Many visitors paddle the large Nestucca estuary and canals.

 Lincoln City, located on the 45 parallel, is also the home of two sister properties, Looking Glass Inn and Pelican Shores Inn.
 Lincoln City is known as the "Kite Flying Capital".
 The town has miles of flat sandy beach and great wind for kite flying.
 Devils Lake, Siletz Bay, and the world’s smallest river, D River give water sports lovers plenty to do.
-If kite flying and water sports aren't your thing try Chinook Winds Casino, Lincoln City Outlet Mall, and the Jennifer Sears Glass Studio.
+If kite flying and water sports aren't your things try Chinook Winds Casino, Lincoln City Outlet Mall, and the Jennifer Sears Glass Studio.

 Depoe Bay, has whales living in the sea near the town year-round.
 Seeing these beautiful grey whales will be a highlight of any Oregon coast trip.
 Many times you can see them from shore or there are chartered tours so you can visit them up close.
 Depoe Bay is thought of as the Whale Watching Capital of Oregon.
 The town has a wonderful sea wall running the length of the town, and during stormy weather, you'll see awesome spouting horns that shoot water as high as 60 feet.